wayneclub/Subtitle-Downloader/README.md

 ## NOTICE

+- Few streaming services have Geo-blocking, make sure you are in same region or use proxy to overcome.
-- Disney+ doesn't support VPN
+- Disney+ doesn't support VPN.

 ## FAQ